 On the contrary, if neither the source or the receiver are moving, there is no Doppler effect.
 The perceived frequency at the receiver is the actual frequency.
 There is also no effect if both are moving at the same speed in the same direction.

 The precise change in apparent frequency is a function of the speed of both the sound and receiver, the speed of sound in air (1100 feet per second, 344 meters per second), and the actual produced frequency.
-Distance is not a factor.
+Therefore, distance is not a factor.

 Creating a “Chorusing” Effect using Doppler

-Typically, a chorusing effect is achieved by slightly modulating the pitch of a signal and mixing it with the original signal or combining two of the same recordings very slightly out of phase.
+Typically, you can achieve a chorusing effect by slightly modulating the pitch of a signal and mixing it with the original signal or combining two of the same recordings very slightly out of phase.